I'm an experienced corporate communicator and editor with an eye for interesting events and an attachment to my trusty Oxford dictionary.

-Those who are unable to attend can watch the proceedings televised live on ABC1.
+Those who are unable to attend needn't miss out altogether.
+The march will be televised live on ABC1.

 The Commemoration Service is held next to The Pool of Remembrance at the ANZAC Memorial at Hyde Park South.
-This service includes bands, choirs, cadets and a United Drumhead Service.
+This service is attended by the Governor, the Premier of New South Wales, and the Leader of the Opposition and includes bands, choirs, cadets and a United Drumhead Service.
 It runs from 12.30pm to 1.30pm.

-This will be the eleventh year that the National Rugby League has acknowledged the importance of ANZAC Day with a blockbuster clash for the ANZAC Cup between traditional rivals, The Sydney Roosters and The St George Illawarra Dragons.
+This is the twelfth year that the solemn occasion of ANZAC Day has been marked by the National Rugby League's blockbuster clash for the ANZAC Cup between traditional rivals, The Sydney Roosters and The St George Illawarra Dragons.
 The game kicks off at 4pm at Allianz Stadium.
-The best player will be awarded The Spirit of ANZAC Award.
-Prices range from $30 for adults and $15 for children to $50 for adults and $22 for children.
+The best player in this clash is acknowledged with The Spirit of ANZAC Award.
+Prices vary and range from $12 to $107.
 Family tickets and concessions are also available.
 Tickets can be purchased online here.